TuxVinyards/qqX/README.md

 When you know that everything is working correctly, you can start exploring ...

-qqX will auto-detect if new releases are later available & quietly prompt for updates.
+- qqX will auto-detect if new releases are later available & quietly prompt for updates.

+- The installer can be used to update, reinstall, uninstall or reconfigure.

+### Installation Tips

+You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
+If not, use the right click, file properties dialog to set them.

-If you download both named files, you may check the download by opening a terminal in the release's download folder & typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".
+If you have downloaded both named files from the release tab, you can check the download by opening a terminal in the release's download folder & typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".

-Use the installer to update, reinstall, uninstall or reconfigure.

 ## Release notes